A customer success strategy is all about helping customers achieve their goals. It’s built on the idea that, when your customers win, you win too.

 - Partner programs can include sponsoring, co-creating, or co-branding with another organization or person.
 For example, if you tackle pain point A, you may partner with someone who tackles related pain point B and present a united solution on both fronts!

 Generally, partner programs involve some form of compensation, whether it’s a discount offered to customers who bring in good leads, or revenue sharing with a partner on a combo online course you offer.

 While rewards like points and discounts can play an important part in customer loyalty programs, there’s something about a certificate that motivates above and beyond!

 Certificates are official, verifiable, and secure proof of course completion.
-By offering your customers certificates when completing your course, you help them send a message about why they rock.
+By offering your customers certificates when completing a course created by your business or organization, you help them send a message about why they rock.
 It helps them build trust and credibility as a professional among their audience, showcase their accomplishments, and give them something tangible they can strive for (and celebrate)!

 Certificates can act as an outcome in your customer’s journey.
 They can entice your customers to enroll in a course in the first place, and find success upon achievement.

 They can also act as a milestone, if you’re offering multi-tiered or continuing learning.
 The more certificates your customers earn, the more they send a message about the depth of understanding and range of practice.